A3E 2026 Anaheim

 SoundLabs is a cutting-edge music production and software company founded by BT, Joshua Dickinson, Dr. Michael Hetrick and Lacy Transeau.
 With deep roots in the music industry, SoundLabs is poised to revolutionize music production with its next generation tools.
 This deeply dedicated team of veteran musicians and developers brings unparalleled expertise, having created award-winning plugins, groundbreaking albums, blockbuster film scores, and top-selling sound libraries.
 Blending human creativity with the vast power of AI, SoundLabs crafts intuitive, inspiring, and ethical tools that transform imagination into reality, redefining what is possible in music production.

-Chris Horton | SVP Strategic Technology | Universal Music Group
+Chris Horton | EVP Strategic Technology | Universal Music Group

-Chris Horton, SVP Strategic Technology, leads Universal Music Group’s Office of Strategic Technology, which is responsible for the technology aspects of digital partner deals and for long-term strategic technology projects and policy.
+Chris Horton, EVP Strategic Technology, leads Universal Music Group’s Office of Strategic Technology, which is responsible for the technology aspects of digital partner deals and for long-term strategic technology projects and policy.
 Chris has worked on UMG’s digital distribution deals for more than 25 years, including the first successful download and subscription services.
 Chris and his team collaborate with technology companies on the development of new music-related products and services, including high-resolution audio, stem-based formats, music-related AI, web3, AR/VR, anti-piracy and more.
 He has developed and co-founded various music industry standards and standards bodies, including DDEX.
 He currently leads UMG's AI Task Force and UMG's AI Review Team.
 Chris received his undergraduate and M.Eng. degrees in computer science from the Massachusetts Institute of Technology.

 Universal Music Group exists to shape culture through the power of artistry.
 UMG is the world leader in music-based entertainment, with a broad array of businesses engaged in recorded music, music publishing, merchandising, and audiovisual content.
 Featuring the most comprehensive catalog of recordings and songs across musical genres, UMG identifies and develops artists and produces and distributes the most acclaimed and commercially successful music in the world.
 Committed to artistry, innovation and entrepreneurship, UMG fosters the development of services, platforms and business models in order to broaden artistic and commercial opportunities for our artists and create new experiences for fans.